Miad Faezipour is an Associate Professor in the

 lie in the broad area of biomedical signal processing and behavior

-analysis techniques, high-speed packet processing architectures, and
+analysis techniques, machine learning and classification, high-speed packet processing architectures, and

 Apart from research, she is the instructor for the Digital